Natural risk zones

 -

-The European Ground Motion Service (EGMS) is a component of the Copernicus Land Monitoring Service.
-EGMS provides consistent, regular, standardised, harmonised and reliable information regarding natural and anthropogenic ground motion phenomena over the Copernicus Participating States and across national borders, with millimetre accuracy.
-This set of metadata describes the second product level of EGMS: Calibrated.
-This product is considered the main EGMS product as it serves the needs of most users.
-It contains the same type of information as the Basic product (https://sdi.eea.europa.eu/catalogue/srv/eng/catalog.search#/metadata/7eb207d6-0a62-4280-b1ca-f4ad1d9f91c3), but the measurement points are referenced to a model derived from global navigation satellite system data.
-Thus, the measurements are not relative anymore and are considered as absolute.
-The calibrated product makes it possible to compare ground motion measurements from adjacent areas belonging to different products of the same level.
-EGMS Calibrated is visualised as a vector map of measurement points, colour-coded by average velocity, and distributed to users in comma-separated values format.
-Each point is associated with a time series of displacement, i.e. a plot with values of displacement per acquisition of the satellite.
-The product is generated for both ascending and descending orbits.
+The European Ground Motion Service (EGMS), part of the Copernicus Land Monitoring Service, provides consistent, regular, standardised, harmonised, and reliable information on natural and anthropogenic ground motion phenomena across Copernicus Participating States and national borders, with millimetre-level accuracy.
+This metadata describes EGMS Calibrated, which represents the second level of the EGMS portfolio and is considered the primary product due to its broad applicability.
+Unlike EGMS Basic, Calibrated provides absolute measurements, referenced to a model derived from Global Navigation Satellite System (GNSS) data.
+This calibration enables direct comparison of ground motion measurements across adjacent areas and between different products of the same level.
+EGMS Calibrated product is delivered as a vector map of measurement points, each colour-coded by average velocity.
+Data is distributed in comma-separated values (CSV) format.
+Each point includes a displacement time series, representing ground motion values per satellite acquisition.
+The product is available for both ascending and descending satellite orbits.
+The dataset was processed between March and November 2025.

 -